palewire/first-github-scraper/docs/action.md

     - run: pip install notebook requests bs4
 ```

 Now that we have all the requirements installed, let's run the code.
-Let's `name` this step `Run scraper` we will `run` the notebook using the `jupyter execute scrape.ipynb` command.
+Let's `name` this step `Run scraper` since we will `run` the notebook using the `jupyter execute scrape.ipynb` command.

 ```{code-block} yaml
 :emphasize-lines: 17-18